sourcefuse/terraform-aws-arc-network/README.md

 * Configurable VPC Endpoints

 ## Usage
-See the `example` folder for a complete example.
+See the `examples` folder for a complete example.

 ```shell